 If you want to go even cheaper, you can use any existing standing lights.
 Just make sure you have matching colour temperature between the bulbs and have some diffusion material.
 The aim is to have the softest light possible.

 Why is soft light important?

 Putting some diffusion material in front of your lights.
-Actual diffusion paper works best, but any opaque white material works too (We have come across people who used baking paper!)
+Actual diffusion paper works best, but any opaque white material works too (Some people use baking paper!).

-Bouncing the light off some white material such as a reflector (In a pinch we’ve used white cardboard and Styrofoam as bounce cards)
+Bouncing the light off some white material such as a reflector (In a pinch white cardboard and Styrofoam can be used as bounce cards).

 If you’re interviewing somebody, remember that the key light must be on the side that they’re facing and as close to the camera as possible.
 The fill light goes on the opposite side of the key light and fills in any shadows that it generates.
-If you want to get creative and have a more cinematic look you can have the fill light be little dimmer than the Key.
+If you want to get creative and have a more cinematic look you can set the the Fill Light a little dimmer than the Key Light.

-If you want no shadows whatsoever, make the Key and Fill lights the same setting.
+If you want no shadows whatsoever, make the Key Light and Fill Light the same setting.
 The Back Light doesn’t need to be soft.
 We’re not especially worried about it being too harsh.
-The objective with the Back Light is to help the subject stand out from the background, especially if the background is dark or the subject has dark hair or clothing.
+The objective of the Back Light is to help the subject stand out from the background, especially if the background is dark or the subject has dark hair or clothing.

 How to position your lights